SeifedinS/US_City_Bike_Share_Project/README.md

 ### Date created
-I have created this project in 18 March 2021 and added README file in 24 March 2021.
+I have created this project in 18 March 2021 and add README file in 24 March 2021.

 ### Project Title
 Explore US Bike Share Data